Complete Next-to-Leading Order QCD Corrections to $ZZ$ Production in Gluon Fusion: Introduction

-The gluon fusion channel for $Z$ pair production is loop induced and starts to contribute to the hadronic process $pp \rightarrow ZZ+X$ only at next-to-next-to-leading order (NNLO).
-Owing to high gluon luminosity at the LHC, this channel accounts for O(60\%) of the total NNLO correction to the process~\cite{Cascioli:2014yka}.
-NLO corrections to this channel are formally next-to-next-to-next-to-leading order (N${}^3$LO) with respect to the hadronic process.
+The gluon fusion channel for $Z$ pair production is loop-induced and starts to contribute to the hadronic process $pp \rightarrow ZZ+X$ only at next-to-next-to-leading order (NNLO).
+Owing to high gluon luminosity at the LHC, this channel accounts for O(60\%) of the total NNLO correction~\cite{Cascioli:2014yka}.
+NLO corrections to this channel are formally next-to-next-to-next-to-leading order with respect to the hadronic process.
 In general, different partonic channels mix at higher orders in the perturbative expansion such that the concept of corrections to a specific subprocess is not well defined.
 In the present case, however, one can define NLO corrections to the gluon channel by considering only the contributions in which neither of the $Z$ bosons couples to external quark lines.
-The so-defined NLO corrections are indeed significant: estimates using only massless quarks~\cite{Caola:2015psa} or including an approximate massive contribution~\cite{Grazzini:2018owa} give an overall O(5-8\%) increase to the total $pp \rightarrow ZZ$ cross-section.
+The so-defined NLO corrections are indeed significant; estimates~\cite{Caola:2015psa,Grazzini:2018owa} give an overall O(5--8\%) increase to the total $pp \rightarrow ZZ$ cross section.

 For the two-loop amplitudes, the massless corrections were computed a while back in~\cite{vonManteuffel:2015msa,Caola:2015ila}, while the top-quark contributions remained a challenge until recently, preventing the calculation of the exact NLO QCD corrections in this channel so far.
-The top-quark contributions are known to be important, particularly in the high invariant mass region for the production of longitudinal $Z$ bosons due to the Goldstone boson equivalence theorem~\cite{Lee:1977eg,Chanowitz:1985hj} and the interplay with Higgs-mediated production.
+The top-quark contributions are expected to be important, particularly in the high invariant mass region for the production of longitudinal $Z$ bosons due to the Goldstone boson equivalence theorem~\cite{Lee:1977eg,Chanowitz:1985hj} and the interplay with Higgs-mediated production.
 Approximate NLO corrections to $gg\to ZZ$ have been presented in~\cite{Melnikov:2015laa,Caola:2016trd,Campbell:2016ivq,Grober:2019kuf,Davies:2020lpf} and supplemented with a parton shower in~\cite{Alioli:2021wpn,Buonocore:2021fnj}.
 Recently, the two-loop amplitudes have been calculated with full top-quark mass effects~\cite{Agarwal:2020dye,Bronnum-Hansen:2021olh}.